Are you feeling lost and depressed?

 - Start living the life you want to live.

 As a Columbus OH counseling practice, our empathetic therapists also offer teen therapy, couples and family counseling, anxiety and PTSD treatment.
+And online counseling is available.
 We also offer tips to maintain your mental health on our blog.
 Contact us to schedule an appointment with a Columbus therapist at Blue Boat Counseling!